hendisantika/spring-boot-google-recaptcha2/README.md

 ### reCAPTCHA validation fails

-- Verify your Secret Key is correct
+- Verify your Secret Key is correct in `RecaptchaService.java`
-- Ensure your domain is registered in Google reCAPTCHA console
+- Ensure your domain is registered in Google reCAPTCHA console (including `localhost` for development)
-- Check that the Site Key in `form.html` matches your reCAPTCHA configuration
+- Check that the Site Key in `form.html` matches your reCAPTCHA v3 configuration (replace both instances of `YOUR_SITE_KEY`)
+- Make sure you registered for **v3**, not v2 - they use different keys
+- Check browser console for JavaScript errors
+- Verify the action name matches between frontend ("submit") and backend validation
+- Check application logs for the score value to see if it's below the threshold

 ### Lombok compilation errors